 RELEASE DATE: 12/14/86 – (JP), 12/86 – (US)

 1986 was still pretty early into the Mark III/Master System’s lifespan, yet the system had already garnered some non-traditional shoot-em-ups.
-Fantasy Zone was a deep shooter masquerading as an epileptic nightmare for children, while F-16 Fighting Falcon was a first-person computer flight sim shoved onto an 8-bit cartridge (not quite a shoot-em-up, but it tried, God bless it).
+Fantasy Zone was a deep shooter masquerading as an epileptic nightmare for children, while F-16 Fighting Falcon was a first-person computer flight sim shoved onto an 8-bit cartridge.
 Astro Warrior, however, is rooted so deeply in early shmup tradition that it stumbles over its own classicism.
 With the exception of the sharp graphics and stupendous framerate, the game plays like it sprang straight from the antiquated loins of the SG-1000.

 To be fair, the SG-1000 would have balked at this amount of action on-screen.
 And by “balked,” I mean, exploded.

 Early shoot-em-ups gave the player very little: sparse backgrounds, the same repeating enemies, few levels or power-ups.
 Astro Warrior adheres very strongly to this less-is-more tradition, while making a few transitory concessions – like large bosses – along the way.
 Your spaceship travels vertically and is equipped with a rail-thin laser to help you deal with the various baddies.
 The bad guys are your standard “early shmup” shapes – triangles, circles, squiggles – and they bounce around the screen in various patterns for your amusement.